MicrosoftDocs/visualstudio-docs/docs/debugger/just-in-time-debugging-in-visual-studio.md

 ms.workload:
   - "multiple"
 ---
-# Respond to the Just-In-Time Debugger
+# Disable the Just-In-Time Debugger

-The Just-in-Time Debugger may appear when an error occurs in a running app, and prevent the app from continuing.
+The Just-In-Time Debugger dialog box may open when an error occurs in a running app, and prevent the app from continuing.

-The Just-in-Time Debugger tries to launch Visual Studio to debug the error.
-You must have [Visual Studio](http://visualstudio.microsoft.com) installed to view detailed information about the error or try to debug it.
+The Just-In-Time Debugger gives the option to launch Visual Studio or script debugging to debug the error.
+You must have [Visual Studio](http://visualstudio.microsoft.com) or another selected debugger installed to view detailed information about the error or try to debug it.

-If you're a Visual Studio user and want to try to debug the error, see [Debug using the Just-In-Time Debugger](../debugger/debug-using-the-just-in-time-debugger.md) and [Debugger basics](../debugger/getting-started-with-the-debugger.md) for instructions.
-If you can't fix the error, you can try to ask the owner of the app to resolve the issue.
+If you're a Visual Studio user and want to try to debug the error, see [Debug using the Just-In-Time Debugger](../debugger/debug-using-the-just-in-time-debugger.md) and [Debugger basics](../debugger/getting-started-with-the-debugger.md).
+If you can't fix the error, or want to keep the Just-In-Time Debugger from opening, you can [disable Just-In-Time debugging from Visual Studio].

-If you have Visual Studio installed or had it installed previously, but don't want the Just-in-Time debugger to appear, you can [disable Just-in-Time debugging](../debugger/debug-using-the-just-in-time-debugger.md) in Visual Studio and try to run the app again.
-The app may handle the error and let you run it normally.

-> [!IMPORTANT]
-> If you disable Just-in-Time debugging and the app encounters an unhandled exception (an error), you'll either see a standard error dialog box, or the app will crash or hang.
-The app won't run normally until the error is fixed.

-If you don't have Visual Studio installed, you can stop the Just-In-Time Debugger from appearing.
-The app may then handle the error and let you run it normally.
+If you no longer have Visual Studio installed, you can [disable Just-In-Time debugging from the Windows registry](../debugger/debug-using-the-just-in-time-debugger.md).

+If you never had Visual Studio installed, you can disable the Just-In-Time Debugger by disabling script debugging or server-side debugging.

 - If you're trying to run a web app, disable script debugging.

-  1. To disable script debugging, select **Disable script debugging (Internet Explorer)** and **Disable script debugging (other)** in **Control Panel** > **Network and Internet** > **Internet Options**.
+  1. To disable script debugging, in Windows **Control Panel** > **Network and Internet** > **Internet Options**, select **Disable script debugging (Internet Explorer)** and **Disable script debugging (other)**.
 The exact steps and settings depend on your version of Windows and your browser.

      ![JIT Internet Options](../debugger/media/jitinternetoptions.png "JIT internet options")

-  1. Reopen the web page that had the error.
-If you still can't run the app, you can try to ask the owner of the app to fix the issue.

 - If you're hosting an ASP.NET web app in IIS, disable server-side debugging.

   1. In IIS Manager **Features View**, under the **ASP.NET** section, double-click **.NET Compilation**, or select it and then select **Open Feature** in the **Actions** pane.
   1. Under **Behavior** > **Debug**, select **False**.
 The steps are different in older versions of IIS.

+After you disable Just-In-Time debugging, the app may be able to handle the error and run normally.

+If the app still has an unhandled error, you may see an error message, or the app may crash or hang.
+The app won't run normally until the error is fixed.
+You can try to contact the owner of the app and ask them to fix it.